onap/archived-msb-apigateway/docs/platform/configuration.rst

 Configuration
 -------------

-No machanism for customized configurtions is provided in the Amsterdam release.
+No machanism for customized configurtions is provided in this release.
 Such functionalities will be provided in the future if necessary.